panzerdp/dmitripavlutin.com/posts/170-vue-ref/index.md

 Let's implement a scenario having a button and a count state.
 When the user clicks the button, the count state increases by one.
 The actual value of the count (even if it changes) needs to be rendered on the screen.

 You can see in the scenario *the need for reactivity*: the screen needs to show the actual value of the count.
-Using a ref fits well since it is reactive.
+Using a ref fits well:

-Let's use `ref()` and implement the scenario:

 ```vue
 <script setup>